 The Mazda MX-5 delivers superb handling, sleek looks and bulletproof reliability at an affordable price

 The Mazda MX-5 is the world's most popular two-seat sports car.
 Ever since it's launch 25 years ago, its balanced blend of performance, excellent value and handsome looks has ensured it's lasting success.
-Even though the current third-generation model is nine years old now it's still one of the best of its kind with rivals ranging from the MINI Roadster to the Audi TT and Peugeot RCZ.
+Even though the third-generation NC model spent nine years in production it's still one of the best of its kind with rivals ranging from the MINI Roadster to the Audi TT and Peugeot RCZ.

 The classic roadster shape of the original MX-5 has been retained, but Mazda has ensured its latest design philosophy shines through.
 The latest iteration received a facelift that brought in a new front bumper and redesigned grille.
 The MX-5 is available in traditional soft-top guise or as a hard-top Roadster Coupe.
 The folding metal roof of the Roadster Coupe, is well integrated within the MX-5’s compact frame and manages to keep the rain out without adding too much weight.